Slippy2k/hode-cyxx/README.txt

 Settings and projection menus are not implemented.

-PSX datafiles can be used but sound (SPU ADPCM) and background screens (MDEC) are not handled yet.
+PSX version datafiles can be used but background screens and overlays (MDEC) are not decoded yet.

 Credits: